KhronosGroup/SYCL_Reference/source/iface/math-array-types.rst

 ::

-  sycl::marray<bool, NumElements> operatorOP(const sycl::DataT& lhs, const sycl::marray& rhs);
+  sycl::marray<bool, NumElements> operatorOP(const DataT& lhs, const sycl::marray& rhs);

 Construct a new instance of the ``sycl::marray`` class template with ``DataT = bool`` and same NumElements as ``rhs marray`` with each element